PabloArroyo2002/portfolio/README.md

 ![Fuel Injectors]({{ "/assets/fuel-injector.jpg" | relative_url }})

 ### Deep Sea Soil Sampler
-- Designed and constructed a mechanically activated and actuated sediment collector used at a depth of 11 km for Victor Vescovo’s sea exploration.
-Used aluminum linkages and pulleys to efficiently transfer spring energy to a sample collector.
+- Designed and constructed a mechanically activated and actuated sediment collector used at a depth of 11 km following the Five Deeps Expedition.
+Used aluminum linkages and pulleys to efficiently transfer spring energy to a sample collector where electronics and hydraulics would fail under the pressure.
 - Calculated pressure plate area and geometry to avoid premature triggering from shocks and descent in the water column.
 Tested different scoop designs and end-caps to maximize the sample volume captured and retained.

 ![Challenger Deep Sample]({{ "/assets/challenger-deep-sample.jpg" | relative_url }})